BeatnikAU/movember-donation-scraper/README.md

 # Movember Donation Scraper

-More instructions to come

-# Movember Donation Scraper

 This is a basic Node JS scraper to take the total donation amount for a Movember campaign and place it in a text file.
 Primarily made for use as a text input for streaming software like OBS.